-Far too many advertisers don’t prioritize the post-click experience.
-They don’t realize this stage of the customer journey is just as crucial as the pre-click stage because when ads and post-click experiences fail to tell the same story narrative, conversion rates suffer.
+Far too many advertisers don’t prioritize the post-click landing page.
+They don’t realize this stage of the customer journey is just as crucial as the pre-click stage because when ads and post-click landing pages fail to tell the same story narrative, conversion rates suffer.
 This is evident from an average conversion rate of just over 4%).

-To generate maximum conversions, you must maintain relevance from ad to post-click experience.
+To generate maximum conversions, you must maintain relevance from ad to post-click landing page.
 This is especially true in the higher education industry, where prospective students are extra cautious about where to invest a large chunk of their money for many years.

-We previously examined how other universities use dedicated post-click experiences to acquire new students:
+We previously examined how other universities use dedicated post-click landing pages to acquire new students:

 Now let’s see how Southern New Hampshire University does the same.